peter88213/novx_xtg/docs/usage.md

 adjust_digits = Yes

-# If True, adjust digit-separating blanks.
+# If Yes, adjust digit-separating blanks.

 space_points = Yes

-# If True, space digit-separating points.
+# If Yes, space digit-separating points.

 per_chapter = No

-# If True, create one XTG file for each chapter.
+# If Yes, create one XTG file for each chapter.
-# If False, create one XTG file for the entire document.
+# If No, create one XTG file for the entire document.

 ```